FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 Snapshot Rollback no longer working [#2026](https://github.com/flowforge/flowforge/issues/2026)

-Users receiving an unauthorized error when attempting to switch to a team in which they are a membe [#1845](https://github.com/flowforge/flowforge/issues/1845)
+Users receiving an unauthorized error when attempting to switch to a team in which they are a member [#1845](https://github.com/flowforge/flowforge/issues/1845)

 Cannot select "Member" option when inviting a team member [#2084](https://github.com/flowforge/flowforge/issues/2084)